God-Logic/My-Portfolio-Website/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio Setup <a name="about-project"></a>
+# 📖 My-Portfolio-Website <a name="My-Portfolio-Website"></a>

-In this project, I have set up my personal portfolio site for mobile devices.
+This project represents my personal portforlio for a mobile device.

 - Added a gitignore file
 - Added descriptive README file.